Methods of Chelation Therapy

 Pills & Tablets

-Suppositories have a good absorption rate however for obvious reasons can be a little awkward to administer, some users have reported a burning sensation which can be uncomfortable and reports have emerged that it could cause damage to the lining of the colon and rectum from the direct application of EDTA.
+Suppositories have a good absorption rate however for obvious reasons can be a little awkward to administer, some users have reported a burning sensation which can be uncomfortable and reports have emerged that it could cause damage to the lining of the colon and rectum from the direct application.

-Oral liquid EDTA is a concentrated liquid which you add to water or juice and take over a period of 6 weeks, the absorption qualities of this form of EDTA is up to 95%.
-It is the most cost effective way of administering EDTA with absorption levels close to IV treatments.
+Cardio Renew Oral liquid EDTA is a concentrated liquid which you add to water or juice and take over a period of 6 weeks, the absorption qualities of this form is up to 95%.
+It is the most cost effective way of administering with absorption levels close to IV treatments and at a fraction of the cost.

 See our cost comparisons of the various companies who offer Chelation Treatment.